Loading…

 Senior Director, Regulatory Strategic Writing, AbbVie, United States

-Matthew Robillard is a Senior Director of Regulatory Strategic Writing for AbbVie, based in North Chicago, IL.
+Matthew Robillard is a Senior Director of Strategic Medical Writing for AbbVie, based in North Chicago, IL.
 Matt began his career with Abbott Laboratories in 1992 in Technical Communications, and in 1996 became a Medical Writer in the Hospital Products Division.
-His career has...
+His career has progressed...
 Read More →

 avatar for Cathy Tyrrell